arskom/qxsoap/README.md

 Using `qxsoap` in your application
 ==================================

-Download the latest package from http://github.com/arskom/qxsoap/downloads Unpack it to source/lib/soap folder in your project root.
-If you don't have a source/lib folder, it's OK to create it.
+Download the latest package from http://github.com/arskom/qxsoap/downloads and unpack it to source/lib/soap folder in your project root.
+If you don't have a `source/lib` folder, it's OK to create it.

 Then modify the "let" and "jobs" sections in your `config.json` to to contain the entries below: